elec327/elec327.github.io/lab2/index.md

 should apply?
 What appears to be the recommended forward current level?

 6. Assume that you will be using one a CR2032 battery, which has a nominal voltage of 3V.
 What voltage will appear on the output of the LED drive pins when they are on?
+(You can ignore the voltage drop through the MSP430!).

 7. Measure the voltage of a new CR2032 - what voltage do you find?
 After you build the circuit and program the pendant, measure again with the device running.
 What value do you find now?

-8. Finally, assume that the threshold voltage of the diode is 2 V, and the MSP430 on voltage is 3 V, and that the desired on current is 5 mA.
+8. Finally, assume that the threshold voltage of the diode is 2 V, and the MSP430 output pin voltage is 3 V, and that the desired on current is 5 mA.
 What value of current-limiting resistor should you use?
 What would be the minimum resistance such that the current is less than the maximum (DC) specified in the data sheet?
 {: class="questions" start="4"}

 **Use the value of resistor which will achieve 5 mA on current along with the LEDs and a 47 K